Materials-Consortia/OPTIMADE/optimade.rst

   - **Query**: SHOULD be queryable; partial query support is RECOMMENDED.
   - The URI MAY point to anything from a human-readable web page to a machine-actionable artifact (CWL document, RO-Crate, tagged commit of a workflow repository).
   - No particular URI scheme, resolvability, or formalism is mandated.
-  - If a provider wants two :entry:`runs` entries to be recognized as executions of the same workflow, it MUST use an identical :field:`workflow_uri` for both.
+  - If a provider wants two :entry:`runs` entries to be recognized as executions of the same workflow declaration, it MUST use an identical :field:`workflow_declaration_uri` for both.
   - :val:`null` is expected for ad-hoc scripts, interactive notebook executions, and legacy data with no formal workflow identifier.
-    Such executions remain fully representable as :entry:`runs` entries, retaining their execution-level metadata and :field:`inputs`/:field:`outputs` topology.
+    Such executions remain fully representable as :entry:`runs` entries, retaining their execution-level metadata and :field:`inputs`/:field:`creates`/:field:`returns` topology.

 - **Examples**: